 Announcements and Events

 - Royal College of Art exchange student, Sarah Gillett, has won the Pushing Print Solo Exhibition Prize for 2013.
-The prize is a solo exhibition at the Margate Gallery (Kent, U.K.) in October 2014.
-The monoprint collage that won the prize was developed during Sarah’s exchange with the U of C’s Department of Art earlier this year.
+The prize is a solo exhibition at the Margate Gallery (Kent, U.K.) in October, 2014.
+The monoprint collage that won the prize was developed during Sarah’s exchange with the University of Calgary’s Department of Art last year.

 Faculty and Student Exhibitions in Calgary and Around the World

 The photography of Jennifer Norman, a former graduate of the Bachelor of Fine Arts program, is presented at Calgary’s Pith Gallery.
 Norman’s exhibit, “The Ecologies of Photography”, is part of the Exposure Photography Festival 2014.
 “The Ecologies of Photography” visualizes a selection of heavy industries that are directly and indirectly related to the production of photography itself.
 The term ‘ecology’ invokes the complexities involved in ecologically motivated photography to reference both the aesthetic benefits and ecological drawbacks of the photographic medium; the images acknowledge that our successes in industrial production have ironically contributed to our environmental failures, while simultaneously suggesting that we might positively learn from past mistakes by pursuing unlikely and creative avenues in the future.
 After receiving her B.F.A.
 (Honours) from the University of Calgary in 2005, Norman completed a PhD in Photography from the Sydney College of Arts, Australia; she is now based in Victoria, B.C.

 The exhibition runs from February 14 to March 7, 2014, with an opening reception on Friday, February 14, 8-11p.m. (http://www.pithgallery.com/)